 Like most librarians in the PCC library, I am a generalist.
-I spend much of my time teaching people who ask me a simple question like “Where can I find three scholarly articles on restitution?” how to really think about what they are looking for; then where to look for it and how to find it; and finally how to figure out if what they find is really useful to them.
-I work at the library’s research help desk, I meet with classes to show students how the library can help them accomplish their research, and I also teach a one-credit class on doing research, including how to use the library and the Internet effectively.
-I am active in professional information literacy groups in Portland and around Oregon .
-Working in the library at PCC is my dream job.
-My professional goal is for our students to become life-long readers and thinkers, and for them to recognize any library as a place meant for them, to use and enjoy.
+I spend much of my time asking questions.
+I try to help students think about what they are looking for and then we explore where to look for information and how to find it; finally I try to help students figure out if what they find is really useful to them.
+I work online and at the Cascade library’s research help desk.
+I meet with remote and in-person classes to show students how the library can help them get started on their research, and I also teach a one-credit class on doing research, including how to use the library and the Internet effectively.
+I love being a librarian, and working in the PCC Library is my dream job.
+My professional goal is for our students to become life-long learners, savvy finders and users of information, and for everybody to recognize any library as a welcoming place for them to use and enjoy.